GabrielDelepine/angular-css-injector/README.md

-angularDynamicStylesheets
+Angular-css-injector
 =========================

-A angularJS service to load dynamically CSS files
+A angularJS service to load dynamically CSS files.
+The original name of this project was angularDynamicStylesheets.

 =====
 Description
 ====
-angularDynamicStylesheets is a AngularJS service allows you to load dynamically CSS files in your HTML page.
+angular-css-injector is a AngularJS service allows you to load dynamically CSS files in your HTML page.

 ====
 How to use ?
 ====

-1. First, add the module "DynamicStylesheets" to your AngularJS apps
+1. First, add the module "angular.css.injector" to your AngularJS apps

-     angular.module('yourModule', ['DynamicStylesheets']);
+     angular.module('yourModule', ['angular.css.injector']);

 2. Get this service where you want and add your css files in your HTML page !
 Example here in a controller :

-     function MyCtrl($scope, dynamicStylesheets)
+     function MyCtrl($scope, cssInjector)
      {
-         dynamicStylesheets.add("/path/to/your/css/file.css");
+         cssInjector.add("/path/to/your/css/file.css");
      }

-3. To remove all added CSS files when the page change (in a single page application), set the single page mode : function MyCtrl($scope, dynamicStylesheets)
+3. To remove all added CSS files when the page change (in a single page application), set the single page mode : function MyCtrl($scope, cssInjector)
      {
-         dynamicStylesheets.setSinglePageMode(true);
+         cssInjector.setSinglePageMode(true);
      }

-4. To remove manually all added CSS files, call the function removeAll : function MyCtrl($scope, dynamicStylesheets)
+4. To remove manually all added CSS files, call the function removeAll : function MyCtrl($scope, cssInjector)
      {
-         dynamicStylesheets.removeAll();
+         cssInjector.removeAll();
      }

 ====